Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade50-60.md

 ### DataTable changes

-Staring with v6.0.0, you need to provide a [`DataTableService`](../../lib/core/src/lib/datatable/services/datatable.service.ts) to update a row of your table.
+Starting with v6.0.0, you need to provide a [`DataTableService`](../../lib/core/src/lib/datatable/services/datatable.service.ts) to update a row of your table.
 The model to update the DataTable require the `id` of the row that is being changed, and the new data Object of the row:

 ```typescript